geonaut/Text-analysis-script-Python-NLTK-Jinja-Bootstrap-/readme.md

 # Text Analyser Script

 A short Python project for analysing text files, in order to find the most frequent words.
 The results are passed to a HTML table, and displayed using Bootstrap and a Jinja2 template.
 The script uses the natural language processing toolkit (NLTK), to remove 'stopwords', such as common prepositions and pronouns.
-The script can be passed arguments, to modify the output eg only show words that occur more than *x* times.
+The script can be passed arguments, to modify the output e.g. only show words that occur more than *x* times.
 See the Usage section for more information.

 ![text_analyser_screenshot](https://github.com/geonaut/Text-analysis-script-Python-NLTK-Jinja-Bootstrap-/blob/master/screenshot.png "screenshot")